-The Latin American Club formed, and it held the Latin International Night during the fall semester for several years.
-It also hosted a "Carnavale Latino" celebration in the spring of 1965.
-In 1964-1965 it won the Erdahl-Cloyd Union Best Club Award.
+The Latin American club formed and held the Latin International Night during the fall semester for several years.
+In 1964-1965, the club won the Erdahl-Cloyd Union "Best Club Award."

 Dr. Gonzalez, who spoke seven languages, became head of the Department of Modern Languages.
 Originally from Spain, Gonzalez had previously been associate head of Hispanic languages and literature at the University of Pittsburgh.

-Enrollment was 22,632 total students that fall, but only 148 (0.7%) identified as Hispanic.
+Enrollment was 22,632 students in the fall of 1983, and 148 students (0.7%) identified as Hispanic.

-Enrollment of African American students passed 2000, Latinx students passed 200, and international students passed 1000.
+Enrollment of African American students passed 2,000, Latinx students passed 200, and international students passed 1,000.

 Technician columnist Marcela Musgrove published a column describing her experience as a Latina at NC State University.

-Mi Familia ("My Family") was formed to promote the Latinx community and to discuss important events and issues.
+Mi Familia ("My Family") was formed to promote the Latinx community and discuss important events and issues.